 Dane Laffrey is an American designer based in New York City.
 He studied at Australia's National Institute of Dramatic Art and resided in Sydney from 2002 - 2006.

-On Broadway he designed the set for the current hit revival of Lynn Ahren's and Stephen Flaherty's Once On This Island (Circle in the Square for which he received Drama Desk and Tony Award nominations, set and costumes for the acclaimed Deaf West revival of Duncan Sheik and Steven Sater’s Spring Awakening (Brooks Atkinson) and set for the Broadway premiere of Sam Shepard’s Fool For Love (Friedman).
+On Broadway he designed the set for the current Tony-winning revival of Lynn Ahren's and Stephen Flaherty's Once On This Island at Circle in the Square for which he received Drama Desk and Tony Award nominations, set and costumes for the acclaimed Deaf West revival of Duncan Sheik and Steven Sater’s Spring Awakening (Brooks Atkinson) and set for the Broadway premiere of Sam Shepard’s Fool For Love (Friedman).